Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Proof of Theorem

 \begin{remark} There is a key difference in the proof of the above lemma from that of Lemma 4.3 in \cite{HuShuZou2013}: since the extension $\tilde C_{\E}$ in the above proof must belong to the space $(Z_h(G))^3$, $\tilde C_{\E}$ cannot be defined to be the natural zero extension of $C_{\E}$ as in \cite{HuShuZou2013}. \end{remark}

-From the explanations in {\bf Example} 3.1, we know that Lemma \ref{regular decomposition} and Lemma \ref{regular decomposition-3.new} do not hold when some $\Gamma_r$ is a union of two faces that just have a common vertex.
-The following result can be viewed as extensions of Lemma \ref{regular decomposition} and Lemma \ref{regular decomposition-3.new}.
+From the explanations in Example 4.1, we know that Lemma \ref{regular decomposition} and Lemma \ref{regular decomposition-3.new} do not hold when some $\Gamma_r$ is a connected ``non-Lipschitz" union of some faces.
+The following result can be regarded as extensions of Lemma \ref{regular decomposition} and Lemma \ref{regular decomposition-3.new}.

 \begin{lemma} Let $\Gamma$ be a connected union of some faces of $G$.
 Assume that $\v_h\in V_h(G)$ has zero tangential trace on $\Gamma$.
 Then the function $\v_h$ has a decomposition